-MAIA run artist-led interventions, exploring the relationship between artists, creative professionals, culture, place, economics and society.
+MAIA run artist-led interventions, exploring the relationship between creative professionals, culture, place, economics and society.

 Since our inception in 2013, we have evolved a fair bit.
 We started with business clubs and curating platforms for artists.
-On to producing, commissioning and designing communications strategies for creative industry organisations.
+On to developing modules for universities, producing projects, commissioning creatives and designing communications strategies for creative industry organisations.
 And while our mission has always been to support a sustainable creative ecosystem, our work required us to step back and explore the deeper infrastructure requirements for healthy, creative towns and cities.